 Here are some posting tips for you!

 - Don’t post links!
-Links kill engagement and make you look like your selling something.
+Links kill engagement and make you look like you’re selling something.
 Facebook doesn’t want people to leave Facebook, so they will not “reward” you if you have a link in your post.
 To get around this, many of us marketers are putting the link in the comments.
+Better yet, encourage engagement and ask a question.
+People love to give their opinions.

 - Always have a Call To Action (CTA).
 This could be as simple as “To receive x, drop a comment or send me a private msg.”
 If you see a comment, add your comment tagging them to “check your messages.”